Go Beyond Book Club

 • Privacy Policy

-• Plan a salad bar dinner - the host will supply a variety of leafy greens and everyone else bring the toppings and sides
+• A salad bar dinner - the host will supply a variety of leafy greens and everyone in the group will bring the toppings for the salad bar and sides

-• Have your book club dinner or the discussion part 'al fresco'
+• Have your book club dinner or luncheon 'al fresco' ~ outside

-• Add a burst of color with spring flowers for your table.
-Better yet use book page flowers on Etsy
+• Add a burst of color with spring flowers for your table or add these book page flowers available on Etsy

-• Part of your spring decorations purchase inexpensive herb plants (basil, rosemary, lavender, thyme) and raffle off at the end of your party.
+• Part of your spring decorations purchase inexpensive herb plants (basil, rosemary, lavender, thyme) and raffle off at the end of book club.
 Gather all the stem tags and pick the winners from a bag or hat

-• Include a spring book exchange a spin on spring cleaning but with books!
-Have everyone bring their used books (no book club reads) that you no longer want but would love for someone else to enjoy.
-Amazon.com will let you loan select e-books via your Kindle to book club friends.
+• Include a spring book exchange (a spin on spring cleaning) but with books!
+Have everyone bring their used books (no book club reads) that you no longer want but would love for someone else to enjoy. *Tip: Amazon.com will let you loan select e-books via your Kindle.
 It's a great way to get fresh reads and clean up your book shelf for new ones!

 Book page flowers on Go Beyond Book Club